Apple’s pushed its iOS 14.6 update and the software could have a tremendous impact on your iPhone 7 or iPhone 7 Plus’ performance.

-The company’s confirmed iOS 14.5, another milestone upgrade, and the software is currently in beta testing ahead of a public release later this year. iOS 14.5 will roll out in early spring though we don’t have a specific date yet.
+Apple’s confirmed iOS 14.7, another milestone upgrade, and the software is currently in beta testing ahead of a public release later this year.
+We expect a release sometime this summer.

-For more on iOS 14.5 and the beta, please check out our guide.
+For more on the iOS 14.7 update and the beta, check out our guide.

 iPhone 7 iOS 14 Jailbreak

 Avoid iOS 14.6 if you’re jailbroken or want to jailbreak your phone.